CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-wordpress.md

 ---
-title: Deploy a Wordpress application
+title: Deploy a Wordpress website
 ---

 ## Deploy a Wordpress website